aretasg/preFold/README.md

 ### Dependecies
 **The script was written in and intended to be used with Python 3.6 use it with caution when executing with 2.7 interpreter.
 You will need a SciPy stack and colorama installed to run the program with a full functionality (see [requirements.txt](requirements.txt) file).**

-To install required packages use pip:
+To install required packages use pip (recommended together with virtualenv):
 ```
 pip install -r requirements.txt
 ```